 There’s a lot to be said for the strength of a resilient workforce when change comes along!
 For me this is all caught up in the change readiness of an organization.
 If you are ready for change you don’t experience such a big hit when it occurs.
 You can never be really ready for disruptive change.
 However, if you have built resiliency into the organization it will have a lot softer landing on arrival.

-This may sound strange but I’m not talking about the reputation of your organization to its customers or client base.
+This may sound strange but I’m not talking about the reputation of your organization to its customers or client base, because there are innumerable websites and large corporations like Salesforce which can easily apprise of where you might be going wrong with your customers.
 This is about your reputation for coping with change.
 How well did your last change go?
 Did it deliver successfully with little damage, or are people still in intensive care nursing their wounds?
 Your reputation for coping with past changes can inform the workforce how well you will cope with the next.

 Coping with disruptive change is not an easy thing to do.
 I fully appreciate the energy that needs to be exerted and that for me makes resiliency the anchor requirement of those 3Rs.
 If you can build up your emotional bank account to cope better, you become more resilient and combine this with effective recognition and a high quality reputation and you will come out the other side, better for the change and without the baggage.